 Professional GIS Certifications vs. GIS Graduate Certificates Summary

 |Graduate GIS Certificates

 Fill out the information below to learn more about the University of Southern California’s GIS Graduate Programs and download a free brochure.
 If you have any additional questions, please call 877-650-9054 to speak to an enrollment advisor.

 While everyone’s professional needs and certification goals will vary, common GIS certifications have proven benefits, such as higher salary potential.
 For example, URISA’s 2017 GIS Salary Survey shows that professionals with the GIS professional (GISP) credential from the GIS Certification Institute (GISCI) earn an average of $10,000 more when compared to those without.

 Your employer and the industry you work in can also significantly impact how valuable earning a certain professional GIS certification may be.
 For example, if your company leverages a specific GIS tool or software, you can research certifications related to that particular skill set to bolster your career.
-However, keep in mind that many of these credentials, such as Esri certification, may be focused entirely on using a specific set of tools and will not have as broad of an application as many graduate GIS certificates.
+However, keep in mind that many of these credentials, such as Esri certification, may be focused entirely on using a specific set of tools and will not have as broad of an application as many graduate online GIS certificates.

 Professional GIS Certifications

 GISP® Certification is a credential that identifies comprehensive expertise across six core knowledge areas: